 LLM students are required to be in residence at Stanford during the full (nine-month) academic year.
 They are required to take a minimum of 35 credit units and a maximum of 45 credit units.
 Up to 9 units of credit can be earned through courses taken outside the Law School.

-The LLM academic program in Environmental Law and Policy includes the following four components.
+The LLM academic program in Environmental Law and Policy includes the following components.
 Additional details are provided below.

 - An introductory course in American and common law;

 - Participation in an LLM colloquium on current topics in environmental law and policy;

 - Appropriate courses selected from the regular Stanford Law School curriculum, as well as up to 9 units of relevant courses from other Stanford University departments and programs.